RobRich999/Chromium_Clang/README.md

 Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.

+Builds marked with the "+sse2" tag require processors with SSE2 instruction set support.
+AVX support is not required.

 Implementation of various options are subject to change depending upon performance, stability, and similar paramaters.

 Links to latest build releases: